A little info...

 2008 - I took a short break from Europe and headed to Austin, TX where I participated in a three-month tour with Delta Groove recording artist Mike Zito for his debut record "Today."
 The album reached #11 on the Billboard Blues Charts.

 2012 - I decided to head home to the U.S. by way of New Orleans.
-Since my arrival in this musical Mecca I've had the humbling opportunity to perform with legends such as Cyril Neville, Little Freddie King, Ernie Vincent and dozens of other outstanding musicians.
+Since my arrival in this musical Mecca I've had the humbling opportunity to perform with legends such as Cyril Neville, Little Freddie King, Mason Ruffner, Ernie Vincent and dozens of other outstanding musicians.

 I'm currently the touring bassist for Cyril Neville & Swamp Funk as well as Cyril's Reggae and Worldbeat ensemble The Uptown Allstars.
 With this latter group I recently did a tour of South Africa and plan to return in December for a more extensive tour of the continent

 At the same time, I'm the recording and touring bassist for the hard-hitting, harmonica-driven New Orleans Blues act Johnny Mastro & Mama's Boys.
 The band's recent release "Never Trust The Living" reached #1 (for four weeks) on Louisiana Roots Music Chart and hit #7 nationally in the Blues/Rock category.
 This June 2017, I will embark on my fourth European tour with the band with shows in countries like Belgium, Holland, Switzerland, Poland, Germany, and Czech Republic.